Prime Minister Jacinda Ardern defends proposed abortion law

 Parliament will hold a conscience vote on the bill on Thursday, meaning members vote individually, rather than along party lines.

 Little on Monday said he was confident the bill would pass its first reading, although the numbers are not clear.
-It was expected to pass before next year's election, he said.
+It could be introduced into law before next year's election.

 The Green Party has thrown its backing behind the first reading, but the remaining parties will likely be split.